 Teen killed in Colerain Township shooting

-CINCINNATI (WXIX) - A teenager has been identified as the victim killed in a Colerain Township shooting on Easter.
+COLERAIN TOWNSHIP, Ohio (WXIX) - A 16-year-old boy is the victim shot to death in Colerain Township on Easter Sunday afternoon, police announced Monday.

-Dameon Hogan, 16, died Sunday, according to the Colerain Township Police Department.

-Around 3:45 p.m., officers were called to the 9100 block of Pippin Road for reported gunshots, police explained.
+Officers responded to a report of shots fired on Pippin Road near Strahli Drive at about 3:30 p.m.

-The officers found out a short time later a victim, later identified as Hogan, was taken by a vehicle to a parking lot in the 2500 block of West Galbraith Road, police said.
+Shortly after, they learned a shooting victim- Dameon - was taken in a private vehicle to a parking lot at the intersection of West Galbraith Road and Pippin Road.

-First responders attempted life-saving measures, but police say Hogan died from his injuries at the scene on West Galbraith Road.
+First responders attempted life-saving measures, but Dameon succumbed to his injuries there.

 One person told emergency dispatchers they heard three to four gunshots, while another said there were “like 10 gunshots coming from the little corner market on the end of the street.”